Tips Bulletin

 Once again, use a clean microfiber towel to wipe off the excess oil and the cleaner’s remaining liquid.

-If you have tried various home remedies for cleaning a bowling ball, but you still notice that it doesn’t hook on the lanes, then it might be time to try a deeper cleaning method.
+If you have tried various home remedies for cleaning a bowling ball but still notice that it doesn’t hook on the lanes, then it might be time to try a deeper cleaning method.

-As an added bonus, (isopropyl alcohol is also) great for cleaning foggy headlights and to remove glue residue from plastic or glass surfaces.
+As a bonus, (isopropyl alcohol is also) great for cleaning foggy headlights and removing glue residue from plastic or glass surfaces.

 Deep Cleaning a Bowling Ball